 - Daily Cleaning

-Cleaning should include scrubbing or mopping of surfaces with hot water and soap and then rinse it with clean water.
+Cleaning services should include scrubbing or mopping surfaces with hot water and soap and then rinse them with clean water.

 Wash hand basins, taps, countertops, soap dispensers, toilet seats, bowls, floors, and door handles

 Carpets and rugs, plastic toys, and furniture.
 Vacuum when able and as often as you can.